lorenzo-cambiaghi/AkerMCP/README.md

 > **Note on Roslyn:** The `execute` tool requires Roslyn DLLs to compile C# at runtime.
 The scripts attempt to locate these automatically in common Unity installation paths.
 If they fail, set the `UNITY_EDITOR_PATH` variable manually as shown above.

 > **Manual Installation:**
-> If you want to add aker-mcp to your **own** Unity project manually, create a folder like `Assets/Plugins/AkerMcp` and copy the following:
+> If you want to add AkerMCP to your **own** Unity project manually, create a folder like `Assets/Plugins/AkerMcp` and copy the following:
 > 1. All DLLs generated in `.publish/` after running `dotnet publish Shared/AkerMcp.Shared.csproj -c Release -o .publish`.
 > 2. `AkerMcp.Client.dll` from `Client/bin/Release/netstandard2.1/`.
 > 3. The Roslyn DLLs (`Microsoft.CodeAnalysis.dll`, `Microsoft.CodeAnalysis.CSharp.dll`, `Microsoft.CodeAnalysis.Scripting.dll`, `Microsoft.CodeAnalysis.CSharp.Scripting.dll`, and `System.Reflection.Metadata.dll`) from your Unity Editor's `MonoBleedingEdge/lib/mono/4.5/` directory.